jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 ## An Explicitly Step-indexed Logical Relation for Type Safety

-We can force the definitions of 𝓔 and 𝓥 to terminate using step-indexing (aka. the "gasoline" technique).
-We add a parameter k to each definition that is a natural number, and decrement k on each recursive call.
-When k is zero, then 𝓔 and 𝓥 accept all terms.
+We can force the definitions of 𝓔 and 𝓥 to terminate using step-indexing (aka. the "gasoline" technique), which was first applied to logical relations by Appel and McAllester (TOPLAS 2001).
+We add a parameter k (a natural number) to 𝓔 and 𝓥, and decrement k on each recursive call.
+When k is zero, 𝓔 and 𝓥 accept all terms.
 Thus, the meaning of `𝓔⟦ A ⟧ M k` is that term `M` is guaranteed to behave according to type `A` for `k` reduction steps, but after that there are no guarantees.